the scarlett engagement ring

 When you’re shopping for engagement rings, you’ll spend a lot of time focusing on things like ring shape, band style and center stone.
 Chances are you probably haven’t put hours into thinking about the height of the setting.
 But the reality is that this often-overlooked element actually has a huge impact on the aesthetic and functionality of your ring, so you want to make sure you pay attention.

 In this guide, we’ll cover all the details of setting height to help you determine how high or low to go when looking at ring designs.
 Most of our affordable engagement rings feature a medium setting to help ensure sparkle without getting in your way.
 However, there are other setting types for those who want something a little different.
 While a medium setting is a popular choice, as it combines elements of bold style and functional minimalist choices, the right setting is really up to the wearer.
+Whatever you decide, understanding ring setting height is the key to finding a piece that feels like it was made just for you.

 Browse All of Our Affordable Engagement Rings